Velocidex/velociraptor/README.md

 fork as well as long as you enable GitHub Actions on your fork.
-If you need to prepare a PR for a new feature or modify an existing feature you can use this to build your own binaries for testing on all architectures before send us the PR.
+If you need to prepare a PR for a new feature or modify an existing feature you can use this to build your own binaries for testing on all architectures before sending us the PR.

 ## Supported platforms